 This flexibility for changing supervisor remains, until the end of week 7, semester 2, thereby leaving 3 weeks to complete the IRP assignment.
 It will not be possible to change supervisor after this time, except in very exceptional circumstances.

-Students are formed into groups for the purpose of a Review Meeting which will take place in July, so that the student can get feedback on his project proposal.
+Students are formed into groups for the purpose of a Review Meeting which will take place at the end of June or early July, so that the student can get feedback on his project proposal.
 The groupings will put related project topics together as far as possible.
 At the meeting, each student will give a 5 -- 10 minute talk describing their project and its objectives, outlining progress so far and plans for future work together with a timetable of milestones to be achieved.
 These talks can be purely verbal and do not need to use slides.
 The purpose of the talk is to allow students to take stock of their progress and to elicit constructive feedback and suggestions from the audience of fellow students and supervisors.
 Problems are aired and possible solutions discussed.
 If a project is running into trouble for any reason, it is vital to identify this as soon as possible so that remedial action can be taken.

 The project is only assessed on the basis of a final written dissertation.
 Additional material, such as the code you submit, may be taken into account in case of doubt, but you should make sure that all the work you have done is carefully described in the dissertation document.
 Dissertations will typically conform to the following format: